 When you look at data we have gathered from the report, and from using the Popular Question function of BiQ there are many different challenges and queries listed.

 Let’s look at a specific challenge we gathered from the data – gathering traffic and leads.

 Including all the popular questions related to this specific challenge in one topic cluster isn’t a good idea.

 The problem with that is that there are many different large sub-topics like lead generation, lead nurturing and marketing technology.

 It’s better to be ultra-specific and create a topic cluster for each of them.
-You should divide your topic into smaller groups like below.
+You should divide your topic into smaller groups.

 It’ll improve the content organization on your website (listing all those things under one pillar page would be just too much).